bterbs/Stock-Quote-App/README.md

-# Stock Project / Technical Exercise for SIM team
+# Stock Project / Technical Exercise

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). any questions or inquiries can be sent to brittanyterbush@gmail.com